Card Magic: A History

 Yup.
 The Discoverie of Witchcraft was published in 1584 by Reginald Scot, a man who set out to prove – more or less – that what was then known as witchcraft was just plain old conjuring tricks of the day.
 He’s the historical version of James Randi.
 The book contained a section devoted only to card tricks – pretty far back – and you can find the full text of the book still available from The Internet Archive.

 The first name in lights

-Giovanni Giuseppe Pinette (sometimes known in France as Chevalier Joseph Pinetti) was born in Tuscany somewhere in the 1700’s, and is certainly one of the names you’ll find in books on magic history: He was, after all, entertaining royalty as the official magician of the court of Louis XVI.
+Giovanni Giuseppe Pinette (sometimes known in France as Chevalier Joseph Pinetti) was born in Tuscany somewhere in the 1700’s, and is one of the names you’ll find in books on magic history: He was, after all, entertaining royalty as the official magician of the court of Louis XVI.

-A master of threatrics and apparently one of the first to advertise himself as a magician to the public, Pinetti was knows as a Roman Professor of Mathematics.
+A master of theatrics and apparently one of the first to advertise himself as a magician to the public, Pinetti was knows as a Roman Professor of Mathematics.
 Great superhero name too, don’t you think?

 The oldest magic shop

 Cards and magic tend to go hand-in-hand.
 According to Guinness World Records, the world’s oldest (family-run) magic shop was founded back in 1898 in the UK by Lewis Davenport.
 The shop called Davenports Magic was open and run by his granddaughter before the pandemic.
 Today when we search online, Google has marked the shop Permanently Closed.

 Want to find out who invented a specific card or magic trick?
 MagicTricks.com has a handy “Who invented it?” page which should be able to tell you

 What was the first card trick you ever saw or heard of?
 Do you have any facts about historical card tricks, magic trick history or famous historical card magicians to add?
 Get in touch!